ryancloud2021/argocd-demo/notes.md

 Argo CD, by default, checks for Git changes and performs automated syncs every 3 minutes (180 seconds), but this interval can be customized by adjusting the timeout.reconciliation value in the argocd-cm ConfigMap.

 - Scale down deployment

+## Approach 2: Environment Management with Kustomize

+As your application grows, you'll typically need different configurations for different environments (development, staging, production).
+Kustomize helps solve this problem by allowing you to maintain a base configuration and create overlays for environment-specific changes.

+**Understanding Kustomize Structure**

+The repository has a Kustomize setup with:

+- **base/:** Contains the base resources (deployment, service)

+- **overlays/dev/:** Contains development-specific configuration (1 replica)

+- **overlays/prod/:** Contains production-specific configuration (3 replicas)